Mythendros/primefaclearner/README.md

 ```
 quizme 37 56
 ```
-This would let the program generate all prime factorizations between 37 and 56.
+This would let the program ask the prime factorization of a number between 37 and 56.

-*2nd Input*: Prime factorization of the number
+*Second Input*: Prime factorization of the number

 Make sure your answer follows this format: `prime^power`, with each prime factor and its power separated by a space, and multiple prime factors separated by a space as well.